 The annulment procedure is a written procedure and the CoS works on the basis of the documents in the legal file.
 The CGRS acts as the defending party.

 The ruling usually follows within 6 months.
 This term is not binding.

-If the CoS nullifies the CALL’s ruling, the application file is returned to the CALL.
-The CALL must take account of the CoS objections in an new ruling.
+If the CoS overrules the CALL’s ruling, the asylum file is sent back to the CALL.
+The CALL has to render a new ruling taking into account the objections of the CoS.

-If the cassation appeal is rejected, the decision is final and the asylum procedure is closed.
+If the CoS rejects the cassation appeal, the CALL’s ruling is final and the asylum procedure is definitively closed.